luciancroitoru/DonationsForCharityScoreKeeper/README.md

 total money raised by each team and total number of products sold by each team

-The scores increase by pressing the buttons in the application. at the bottom of the app there are two buttons: one resets the scores, the other displays a written message referring to a comparison between the scores of the two teams.
+The scores increase by pressing the green and blue buttons in the application. at the bottom of the app there are two buttons: one resets the scores, the other displays a written message referring to a comparison between the scores of the two teams.

 the first team to reach 500 eur raised or 200 products sold would win the game.
 However, for ease of testing the app, the app will showcase the winner when a team reaches 100 eur raised or 40 products sold.

-A message will be displayed announcing the winner.
+When one of these limits is reached, a text will automatically be displayed announcing the winner.